 - Best battery life:

-Zacurate Pro Series 500DL Fingertip Pulse Oximeter — Best budget option
+Zacurate Pro Series 500DL Fingertip Pulse Oximeter — Best overall

 Zaccurate’s Pro Series choice is an affordable yet highly accurate option for those on a budget.
 It’s accurate to within 2%, providing blood-oxygen levels, pulse rate, and pulse strength in about 10 seconds.
 The fingertip design is easy to use and suitable for most adults and children over the age of 12.